 The other critical fact to remember is that when you’re on a PAYG plan, you can still receive as many calls as you want to.
 If you are the center of your social circle and everyone calls you, you won’t be charged extra on your plan.

-PAYG plans are genius for plans which last forever and service ‘casual’ usage.
+PAYG plans are a genius solution for plans which last forever and service ‘casual’ usage.

 Australian PAYG Plans – the good bits

 There is no differentiation of service when you take a phone plan.
 Whether you’re on a $120 a month 24 month contract plan or a lowly PAYG plan, you’ve get the same thing.
-You’ll get all the same coverage, all the same customer support, all the same 4G data speeds including super fast (carrier aggregated) fast data.
+You’ll get all the same network coverage, all the same customer support, all the same 4G data speeds including super fast (carrier aggregated) fast data.
 You may even get access to customer loyalty schemes too and the ever increasing range of content.
-PAYG It’s an affordable back door in to the phone company you love.
+PAYG is an affordable ‘back door’ in to the phone company you love.

 If you have a smartphone, forget PAYG

 If you have a smartphone, PAYG is almost certainly not the right suite of plans for you.
 Smartphones are designed with a computer interface in mind.
 Their entire structure is around the screen.
-Design and usability decisions are made to facilitate the use of apps and other services on the phone which rely on mobile data being delivered, often over the phone company network.
+Design and usability decisions are made to facilitate the use of apps and other services on the phone, which rely on mobile data being delivered, often over the phone company network.

 Typical Australian PAYG rates and inclusions